 She teaches government so her sample questions are more more current events-ish.
 But we need to start thinking like SHEG did – what might be some history based questions that you can use with your kids?

 We talked about where we might find good primary sources if we’re doing a history-based SAC.
 Especially if we need to find pro and con documents.
 We basically agreed to think more in terms of perspectives rather than simply pro and con.
 (Though a straight pro vs. con might engage kids more.
 Your mileage may vary so be willing to experiment and play this idea.)

 We also thought a SAC would be a great hook activity to a full blown DBQ.
 And that DBQs already online might be good places to find primary sources.

 Some more great suggestions?

-Model this for your kids before asking kids to do that.
-Maybe record a video of you and another teacher
+Model this for your kids before asking kids to do it.
+Maybe record a video of you and another teacher.

-Ask kids to rank the reasons of the other group rather than just copy down and before getting to .
+Ask kids to rank the reasons of the other group rather than just copy them down and before getting to their own.
 Which reason is the best and why?
 Which is the most compelling?
 Which one really caught their attention?

 Places to find resources for your own SACs: